Driving Success: Navigating Project Milestones with Confidence

 Task 1: Allocate tasks to project departments and teams

-Task 2: Establish deadlines for departments and teams
+Task 2: Establish deadlines for departments and teams and create a project list

 ❎ Milestone 4: Execute & perform correction activities